Home :: Travel Planning :: Travel Checklist

 - Begin researching the culture; read some good travel book reviews or women's travel blogs for inspiration and to keep you going for the next few months

-- Start tightening your belt and cutting back on unnecessary expenses (some of these tips might help)
+- Start tightening your belt and cutting back on unnecessary expenses

 - Decide what you can or should sell before leaving, and whether you'll keep your car